Eulo, Queensland: Geography

 Eulo is 64 km west of Cunnamulla and 887 km west of Brisbane.

 The town is located beside and to the east of the Paroo River which flows in a roughly north–south direction.
+This results in flooding events that affects people, livestock, and wildlife.
+With Cyclone Audrey in mid-January 1964, the town experienced 11 in of rain in one twenty-four hour period, which was double the previous record of 1887.
+Former-Cyclone Dianne saw flood waters came south from Longreach, resulting in the Paroo breaching the town's levee on Saturday, 29 March 2025.
+Occupants of only three houses were impacted, and sixty persons in the town otherwise unaffected.

 The Bulloo Developmental Road (part of the Adventure Way) connects Eulo to Cunnamulla to the east and Thargomindah to the west.

+Preferring barren, dry, rocky sites in only a few selected locations in Australia, the flowering Prostanthera megacalyx shrub can be found in the Eulo area.

 History

-Prior to white settlement, Eulo was in the area of the Kalali tribe.
+Prior to European settlement, Eulo was in the area of the Kalali people.
 Margany (also known as Marganj, Mardigan, Marukanji, Maranganji) is an Australian Aboriginal language spoken by the Margany people.
 The Margany language region includes the landscape within the local government boundaries of the Quilpie Shire, taking in Quilpie, Cheepie and Beechal extending towards Eulo and Thargomindah, as well as the properties of Dynevor Downs and Ardoch.

+Vincent Dowling (1835–1903) began exploring in south west Queensland, tracing the Paroo and the Bulloo Rivers to their sources, and in 1861, established Caiwarroo and Eulo stations, and later a pastoral lease of Thargomindah.
 The town takes its name from a settlement on the Paroo River first appearing on an 1872 map of Queensland map.

 The post office opened on 6 September 1872; the first postmaster was the publican William Shearer.

 A town reserve was proclaimed in 1874 described as "near the Eulo waterhole".

 A police station was established about 1 January 1880.

 A Court of Petty Sessions was established on 18 August 1880 and operated until 31 December 1964.

 A telegraph office opened in 1881.

+By 1883, the Cobb and Co. mail and stage coach would leave Thargomindah on a Wednesday at 1:00 pm to arrive in Hungerford by 6:00 pm Friday; and from there leaving Sunday at 6:00 am, arriving in Eulo at 1:00 pm Monday, and back at Thargomindah by 1:00 pm Tuesday.
+Stage coach driver Billy Chute (William Tuite) later went on to run the Gladstone Hotel with his wife Margaret.
+The last Cobb and Co. coach ran in Australia in 1920.

-Eulo Provisional School opened on 7 May 1888.
-On 1 January 1909 it became Eulo State School.
+The Eulo Provisional School opened on 7 May 1888.
+On 1 January 1909 it became the Eulo State School.

+Over time, there were a number of public hotels: